 Rental cars and jeeps are the most cost-effective method of transport.
 Outside of the central Grace Bay region, attractions, restaurants, and shops tend to be spread out across the island, with transit distances that are typically too far for walking.

 As is the case in the UK and many British Commonwealth countries, we drive on the left.
 Roundabouts are frequently used, and there are no stoplights anywhere in the country.
 The speed limit is 40 mph (64 km/h) on highways, and 20 mph (32 km/h) through settlements.
 Nearly all of the main roads on the island are paved.

 If you’re unfamiliar with roundabouts and driving on the left, we strongly suggest that you look at Driving in the Turks and Caicos.

 Be aware that local rental agencies generally hold renters financially responsible for any damage that occurs while driving off-road.
 Attempting the rough roads out to the remote Northwest Point National Park, Malcolm's Road Beach, and West Harbour Bluff in a low-clearance car often results in vehicle damage.

-We drive on the left, as in the UK and Commonwealth countries.
-Roundabouts are frequently used, and there are no stoplights anywhere in the country.
-The speed limit is 40 MPH on highways, and 20 MPH through settlements.
-Other drivers on the road can be dangerous, so you are advised to remain alert.
-Be prepared for cars to stop suddenly in the road or cut in front for no apparent reason.
+Local drivers can be dangerous and reckless, so you are advised to remain alert.
+Be prepared for cars to stop suddenly in the road or to cut in front of you for no apparent reason.

-However, several resorts and villas provide complimentary cycles, and many tourists do cycle.
-More information on recommended routes, estimated times, and where to rent can be found in our cycling section.
+More information on recommended routes, distances, and rentals can be found in our cycling section.